Starburst Galaxy

 You can also configure a cluster to Never suspend.
 This causes the cluster to remain up and running, even if no queries are processed and the cluster is idling.
 The advantage of this behavior is that any issued query can be processed immediately, as there is no wait time until the cluster started.
 The disadvantage is the increased cost incurred for continuously running a cluster.
 The Never suspend option is not available for free clusters.
 By default, an accelerated cluster is configured to Never suspend because restarting a suspended cluster requires warming up the cache again and recreating indexes.

-Auto suspend tooltip for accelrated cluster
+Auto suspend tooltip for accelerated cluster

 Use cluster scheduling to transition clusters between running and suspended status automatically, based on specified days and times.